 What We Do

-We focus on learning that develops five skills which greatly increase people’s chances of maintaining their freedom upon release.
-These same five skills help all of us live our lives to the full:
+We focus on skills that help all of us live our lives to the fullest:

 Why Our Work Matters